 php bin/magento setup:static-content:deploy --theme Magento/luma --theme VendorName/theme

 Generate files only for the specified languages using the command line interface

 php bin/magento setup:static-content:deploy en_US

-Compile dependency injection using command line interface
+Compile dependency injection using the command line interface

 php bin/magento setup:di:compile